 Local Mitigation Strategies take into account an abundance of information from the Federal and State levels, as each has their own mitigation strategy as well.
-For example, the Federal Government has the National Mitigation Framework, and the State of Florida has the State Hazard Mitigation Plan.
-Strategies, goals, and objectives from these are very beneficial for local LMS officials to use in the formulation of their own strategies as they help align the overall mitigation goals with each other, in order to make all communities more resilient after a disaster has occurred.
+For example, the Federal Government has the National Mitigation Strategy, and the State of Florida has the State Hazard Mitigation Plan.
+Strategies, goals, and objectives from these are very beneficial for local LMS officials to use in the formulation of their own strategies, as they help align the overall mitigation goals with each other, in order to make all communities more resilient after a disaster has occurred.

-This section, in part, addresses the following FEMA requirements Plan Content.
-The plan must include the following:
+This section, in part, addresses the following FEMA requirements:

-Requirement 44CFR 201.6(c)(2)(i): A description of the type, location, and extent of all natural hazards that affect the jurisdiction.
-The plan must include information on previous occurrences of hazard events and on the probability of future hazards.
+Requirement 44CFR 201.6(c)(2)(i): Does the Plan include information on previous occurrences of hazard events and on the probability of future hazard events for each jurisdiction?
 (Element R6)

-Requirement 44CFR 201.6(c)(2)(ii): A description of the jurisdiction's vulnerability to the hazards escribed in paragraph (c)(2)(i) of this section.
-This description must include an overall summary of each hazard and its impact on the community.
+Requirement 44CFR 201.6(c)(2)(ii): Is there a description of each identified hazard's impact on the community as well as an overall summary of the community's vulnerability for each jurisdiction?
 (Element R7)

-Requirement 44CFR 201.6(c)(2)(ii): All plans approved after October 1, 2008, must also address NFIP insured structures that have been repetitively damaged by floods.
-The plan should describe vulnerability in terms of:
+Requirement 44CFR 201.6(c)(2)(ii): Does the Plan address NFIP insured structures within each jurisdiction that have been repetitively damaged by floods?
+(Element R9)